 Additional Tools:

-You can add your own creative touch by changing the direction of the strokes using the Stroke Direction tool .
+Stroke Direction .
+Add your own creative touch by changing the direction of the strokes.
 Just draw the guiding lines, and the program will convert the image into a pastel painting directing the strokes to follow your guiding lines.
 With this technique you can achieve truly realistic paintings with human hair, patterns and textures going in the right direction.

-You can use the Smudge tool to improve your result by manually refining irregularities after processing.
-The tool is available on the After tab.
+Smudge .
+Use the tool to improve your result by manually refining irregularities after processing.

 Attention!
-If you switch to the Before tab and run the processing again, the changes made with the Smudge tool will be lost!
+If you re-run the image processing, the changes made with the post-processing tools will be lost!